Skip to main content

-When you sell or trade a token but your balance is insufficient to cover the full amount, the software automatically assigns a value of zero to the missing portion, in accordance with current tax regulations.
+In this case, the software automatically assigns a price of zero to the missing outgoing tokens, in accordance with current tax regulations.

-This situation can occur, for example, if certain incoming transactions for that token are missing—perhaps due to incomplete data from connected wallets or exchanges—resulting in a negative balance.
-In such cases, any resulting capital gain or loss may appear higher than it actually is.
+This situation can occur, for example, if certain incoming transactions for that token are missing, perhaps due to incomplete data from connected wallets or exchanges, resulting in a negative balance.
+In such cases, any resulting capital gain may appear higher than it actually is.

 You have two options: